 UPDATE: This recall has been greatly expanded.
 See expanded recall info here.

 As with the previous recall, Radagast Pet Food says no pet or human illnesses have been reported so far.
-The current recall is limited to the 4 specific lots of Rad Cat Raw Diet listed above.
+The current recall is limited to the 4 specific lots of Rad Cat Raw Diet cat food listed above.